The Shadowhunter Chronicles: The Dark Artifices

 The Dark Artifices is the third set of books published.
 The sequel to The Mortal Instruments series, it takes place in 2012, five years after the events of that series's final book, City of Heavenly Fire.
 It revolves around the Shadowhunter Emma Carstairs, first introduced in City of Heavenly Fire, as she seeks the answer for her parents' mysterious deaths.
+The story mainly circulates on the romantic tension between Emma and her parabatai (bound fighting partner and best friend), Julian Blackthorn.